FederalLab/OpenFed/docs/understand_openfed/core.md

 - `current_step`: It is used to indicate which step is running on.
 - `fed_props`: Actually, a maintainer is corresponding to a specified federated group.
 We record the related federated group properties in this attributions.

-You can use :class:`Maintainer` to conduct a flexible communication with other nodes more easily compared with :class:`Pipe`.
+You can use :class:`Maintainer` to conduct a flexible communication with other nodes more easily than :class:`Pipe`.